tmuras/moosh/www/commands/index.md

 Requires course id

 Options :
-* --instanceid=?, --i=? : enrolment instance id, if not command enter in interactive mode and show all available enrolment instance for the given course, you'll have to choose status from prompt
+* --instanceid=?, -i ? : enrolment instance id, if not command enter in interactive mode and show all available enrolment instance for the given course, you'll have to choose status from prompt
-* --status=0 or 1, --s=0 or 1 : status of enrolment instance 0 (default value) -> enabled, 1 -> disabled
+* --status=0 or 1, -s 0 or 1 : status of enrolment instance 0 (default value) -> enabled, 1 -> disabled

 Example1 : change course enrolment instance status in interactive mode